nivekcode/svg-to-ts/README.md

 `svg-to-ts` is a helper tool that converts your SVG icons to TypeScript. `svg-to-ts` can convert SVGs to either one TypeScript file with exported constants, multiple TypeScript files or compiled JavaScript files with according declaration files.
-Furthermore it generates all typings in form of interfaces and types.
+Furthermore, it generates all typings in form of interfaces and types.

 The generated output can then be used in combination with a iconregistry to create a tree shakable icon library.